 Acupuncture is an alternative medicine methodology originating in ancient China, that involves manipulating very fine, solid needles that have been inserted into acupuncture points in the skin.
 Of these disposable needles, some are so fine that 10 of them can fit into the width of a normal syringe.

 According to Traditional Chinese medicine, stimulating these points can correct imbalances in the flow of Qi through channels known as meridians.

 ACUPUNCTURE Versus DRY NEEDLING

 Randomized controlled trials have recently been done using acupuncture in the emergency wards of 4 Melbourne hospitals, and have shown that it may provide some pain relief (Cohen et al., 2017).
-The long term use of opioids is now being questioned for their efficacy, so it is very important to find other ways to assist with both acute and chronic pain conditions.
+The long term use of opioids is now being questioned for their efficacy and safety, so it is very important to find other ways to assist with both acute and chronic pain conditions.

 This current research shows how acupuncture has a positive result on pain relief: https://www.ncbi.nlm.nih.gov/books/NBK409491/pdf/Bookshelf_NBK409491.pdf

 DOES ACUPUNCTURE HURT?

 There is minimal sensation sometimes, no more than a mosquito bite or the pressure of a fingernail on the skin as they are very thin.
 Usually the pressure of the guiding tube is felt more than the needle insertion.
 A quick feeling may be detected when the Qi is activated, which fades and may leave a lovely tingle while the needles are working.